 - 24 – 48 hours; Hallucinations and tremors could continue.
 Panic attacks, stomach upsets, and other pains are also common.

 - 48 hours – 72 hours; The symptoms start to decrease if the patient was only undergoing a minor withdrawal.
-However, patients with severe alcohol withdrawal could experience delirium tremens.
+However, patients with severe alcohol withdrawal could experience delirium tremens (DT) at this time.
+Classical, severe symptoms of DT include body tremors, agitation, delirium, hallucination, and seizures.
 They might have very high body temperatures and heart rates.
 The alcohol withdrawal symptoms are at their worst.

 Thereafter, the alcohol withdrawal symptoms start to taper off.
 It is, however, important to note that minor symptoms might persist for a few weeks and even up to a month.
 These can be treated with prescribed medications.